-For clinical notes attached to an appointment/invoice, you can add fees and edit invoice fee amounts while writing clinical notes.
-First click the down arrow next to the invoice number, then:
+For clinical notes attached to an appointment/invoice, you can add fees and edit invoice fee amounts while writing clinical notes by clicking the down arrow next to the invoice number:

 Click the up arrow next to the invoice number to collapse the view.

 Clinical notes are automatically saved as you type.
 You can also click Save at the top-right to manually save.
 Once saved, the status of a clinical note is recorded as Draft.